christianmolnar/observatory/DESIGN_DOCUMENT.md

 - Hover effects revealing image metadata
 - Quick preview on hover
 - Click to open lightbox
+- All galleries (Latest Captures, Deep Sky, Solar System, Wide Field, Terrestrial, Equipment) load images dynamically from their respective folders or metadata files.
+Adding new images to a folder automatically updates the gallery—no code changes required.

 **Lightbox Features:**
 - Full-screen viewing